Sadin/PASDPromethean-Stuff/README.md

 ***

+## Aternative Software(s)
+If a computer no longer has ActivInspire on it, this is working list of alternatives for teacher to use.
+- Integrated annotation tools within microsoft office
+    - Word, Powerpoint, Etc ( Desktop versions )
+- Easy Interactive Tools ( Intended for EPSON projectors, but works with Promethean HID devices.
+Can only use if software is on computer already, cannot install on newly image machine if not going to be used with epson hardware )
+- Chrome annotation extensions
+    - Page Marker
+- Annotate PDFs using Microsoft Edge

+***

 ### Barkley
 gen1 / gen2 boards.
 Due to driver signing and changes in windows 1903 only an unsigned, unsupported, driver could be a potential fix till boards are replaced.